BoBkiNN/IndigoI18n/README.md

     // use high-level methods provided by mixin i18n.parse("en", "key", "arg1");
     ```

 5. (Optional) Static shortcut:
-    You can generate static shortcut using @GenStaticDefault annotation and annotation processor.<br>
+   You can generate static shortcut using @GenStaticDefault annotation and annotation processor.
     ```java
     // specify generated class name and static method to use
     @GenStaticDefault(name = "I18n", creator = "create")